neuecc/LINQ-to-GameObject-for-Unity/README.md

 ZLinq
 ===
-Zero allocation LINQ with Span and LINQ to SIMD, LINQ to Tree (FileSystem, GameObject, etc.) for all .NET platforms and Unity.
+Zero allocation LINQ with Span and LINQ to SIMD, LINQ to Tree (FileSystem, Json, GameObject, etc.) for all .NET platforms and Unity.

 > [!IMPORTANT]
 > This library is currently in preview.
 Most methods are implemented, but some still throw NotImplementedException.